PaigeC001/Company_ManagementApp/README.md

 # Description

-The Company Management Application is a command-line tool designed to help business owners effectively manage departments, roles, and employees.
+The Company Management Application is a command-line tool designed to help business owners manage departments, roles, and employees effectively.
 Built with Node.js and PostgreSQL, it provides a user-friendly interface for data management.

 # Key Features